genderkit/blog/_posts/2021-05-04-online-groups.md

 > "We have people from across the UK joining our groups now.
 We are aiming to return service in-person from June onwards, but are looking to keep some online services running for exactly this reason that we're now providing a service for people outside our local groups."

-Different groups cater for different age ranges, with some available to people as young as 11, while others access up to 20 or even older.
+Different groups cater for different age ranges, with some available to people as young as 11, while others are for people up to 20 or even older.

 You can find out more about the groups on [the Gendered Intelligence website](http://genderedintelligence.co.uk/support/trans-youth/groups).